daler/dotfiles/_sources/vim.rst.txt

 3. Move to that terminal (``Alt-w``).
 4. In the terminal, source activate your environment
 5. Start R in the terminal
-6. Go back to the RMarkdown or R script, and use the commands above to send lines over.
+6. Go back to the RMarkdown or R script, and use the commands below to send lines over.

 Working with R
 ~~~~~~~~~~~~~~

-Once you have the terminal up and running:
+Once you have the terminal up and running, write some R code in the text file

-1. Write some R code.
+buffer.
+To test, you can send lines over using any of the following methods:

-2. ``gxx`` to send the current line to R
+1. ``gxx`` to send the current line to R
-3. Highlight some lines (``Shift-V`` in vim gets you to visual select
+2. Highlight some lines (``Shift-V`` in vim gets you to visual select
    mode), ``gx`` sends them and then jumps to the terminal.
 4. Inside a code chunk, ``,cd`` sends the entire code chunk and then
-   jumps to the next one.
+3  jumps to the next one.
 This way you can ``,cd`` your way through an
    Rmd
-5. ``,k`` to render the current Rmd to HTML.
+4. ``,k`` to render the current Rmd to HTML.

 Troubleshooting
 ~~~~~~~~~~~~~~~